Romania

 Legislation:

-Risk of persecution of non-residents:
+Risk of harassment of non-residents:

 Low

-Risk when entering the country:
+The risk in entering the country:

 Low